freenas/freenas-docs/userguide/sharing.rst

    Creating an Unauthenticated CIFS Share

-Click the "Next" button twice, then the "Confirm" button to create the share.
-The Wizard will automatically create a dataset for the share and start the CIFS service for you, so that the share is immediately available.
-The new share will also be added as an entry to :menuselection:`Sharing --> Windows (CIFS)`.
+Click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the share.
+The Wizard automatically creates a dataset for the share and starts the CIFS service so the share is immediately available.
+The new share is also be added to :menuselection:`Sharing --> Windows (CIFS)`.

-Users can now access the share from any CIFS client and should not be prompted for their username or password.
-For example, to access the share from a Windows system, open Explorer and click on "Network".
-For this configuration example, a system named *FREENAS* should appear with a share named "insecure_cifs".
-The user should be able to copy data to and from the unauthenticated CIFS share.
+Users can now access the share from any CIFS client and will not be prompted for their username or password.
+For example, to access the share from a Windows system, open Explorer and click on :guilabel:`Network`.
+For this configuration example, a system named *FREENAS* appears with a share named :guilabel:`insecure_cifs`.
+The user can copy data to and from the unauthenticated CIFS share.

 .. _Configuring Authenticated Access Without a Domain Controller: